vsilverman/automation-of-trusted-authentication/README.md

-# automation-of-trusted-authentication
+# Automation of trusted authentication

 	This repo shows sample of automating a trusted authentication and testing it.